redhat-cop/gitops-catalog/installplan-approver/README.md

 	b) These can be added to the kustomize.yaml in each of the overlay sections, or the base kustomize.yaml
 	c) These allow you to edit/change/configure sections of each yaml and handle that differently for each overlay

-7) Update the README here with the templated default content below to match information related to the specifics of the operator you have configured with this template
+7) Update the README here with the templates default content below to match information related to the specifics of the operator you have configured with this template

 8) Push code changes to Git and configure your ArgoCD Application to use the newly created and configured content